 There really isn’t a right or wrong way to travel and see the world.
 However, we will endeavor to highlight what they both entail.
 As we have been fortunate to experience a 12-day Indonesian explorer cruise, and a 7-week self-organised holiday in Bali.

 With thousands, and I mean Thousands of Cruises setting sail annually.
 There really is a cruise to suit everyone.
 Whether it’s to visit the east coast of the states or through the tiny narrow rivers of Norway on a river cruise.

 You then have those that visit multiple countries and ports, which is great to sample the varying cultures along the way.
 Equally, you have those that spend a shorter period of time and visit multiple ports within the same country.

 One thing we found that was great, as we didn’t have to worry about a thing.
 All food and entertainment are included.
 As was our visas, which saved us a massive headache to try and arrange.
 Each cruise will include different things, for example, some will include a soft drink and soft-serve ice cream.
 Otherwise, you will need to purchase a drinks package that can run into the hundreds!

 Our cruise cost $2,000AUD for the two of us for 12 nights.
 So roughly $88AUD (or £56ish a night).
 This was not including the Komodo island tour or the safari tour while in Jakarta.

 I can tell you now, had we not been on a cruise we would not have been able to see wild Komodo Dragons.
 The only reason why is because they only allow cruise tours into the national park.

-We were also fortunate to see some incredible off the beaten path things while in port on this Indonesian Explorer.
-Things we would never thought to have seen had we looked to arrange this one our own.
+We were also fortunate to see some incredible off-the-beaten-path things while in port on this Indonesian Explorer.
+Things we would never think to have seen had we looked to arrange this one our own.

 These ports were as follows;